dougeby/IntuneDocs/intune/app-protection-policy.md

 App protection policies (APP) are rules that ensure an organization's data remains safe or contained in a managed app.
 A policy can be a rule that is enforced when the user attempts to access or move "corporate" data, or a set of actions that are prohibited or monitored when the user is inside the app.
 A managed app is an app that has app protection policies applied to it, and can be managed by Intune.

-Mobile Application Management (MAM) app protection policies allows you to manage and protects your organization's data within an application.
+Mobile Application Management (MAM) app protection policies allows you to manage and protect your organization's data within an application.
 With **MAM without enrollment** (MAM-WE), a work or school-related app that contains sensitive data can be managed on almost any [device](app-management.md#app-management-capabilities-by-platform), including personal devices in **bring-your-own-device** (BYOD) scenarios.
 Many productivity apps, such as the Microsoft Office apps, can be managed by Intune MAM.
 See the official list of [Microsoft Intune protected apps](apps-supported-intune-apps.md) available for public use.

 ## How you can protect app data
 Your employees use mobile devices for both personal and work tasks.
 While making sure your employees can be productive, you want to prevent data loss, intentional and unintentional.
 You'll also want to protect company data that is accessed from devices that are not managed by you.